Choosing the Best backpack for Hiking Is Easy (Honest).

 The waterproofing in most backpacks will eventually peel off and is hard to repair.

 Don’t buy a waterproof backpack.

 Use dry bags to keep Mr. H2O away from your gear.

 I won’t go on and on about this: choose a wide, well-padded waistband (aka hip strap) that supports the weight of your backpack when pulled tight.
 Don’t choose a backpack that has little pockets and storage compartments on the waistband – they’re a waste of space and easily ripped open (I never did find my car keys.
 I’m a fool!)

-The buckle, or fastening system, on the waistband should of the quick release type.
-If you fall in a river or find yourself hanging off the side of a cliff, the first you want to do is ditch some of the weight you’re carrying (which you naturally do in a life-or-death situation) A buckle that requires two hands to fasten, or loosen, is to be avoided.
+The buckle, or fastening system, on the waistband should be of the quick-release type.
+If you fall in a river or find yourself hanging off the side of a cliff, the first you want to do is ditch some of the weight you’re carrying (which you naturally do in a life-or-death situation) A buckle that requires two hands to fasten or loosen, is to be avoided.

 Don’t buy a backpack with those horrible little pouches on the waistband.
 Or anywhere.
 Yuck!

 Adjustable vs Fixed Back System